wds4/tapestry-protocol/tapestry-theory/README.md

 The Foundations of Tapestry Theory
 =====

 Work in progress.
 Being moved from [here](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/tapestryFoundation.md).
+Links (below) have not yet been created.

 ## 1. [Decentralized Linguistic Consensus]()
 The purpose of tapestry theory is to provide a solution to the problem of *decentralized linguistic consensus*: how a community of individuals ("entities") can build a language without leaders.